 The department offers a B.A. in Music.
 This program of study is an excellent subject area for Elementary Education majors and for Secondary Education majors pursuing certification to teach grades K-12.

 Requirements for a Music Major

-DEGREE: Bachelor of Arts

 Liberal Arts Core (see page 38) 43 credits

-Music Major 54 credits
+Music Major

 Open Electives

 Total

 STUDENTS WHO MAJOR IN MUSIC MUST COMPLETE: